 Beginning with the basic foundation of the most widely used and adopted thermoplastics, we start to understand how and why these materials are used for functional prototypes and design validation practices.
 Within this particular segment of the pyramid we identify the materials in two different categories, (1) ABS plastics and (2) simulation rigid materials.
 Depending on your application and strength requirements, these materials are often used to replicate the real product.
 However, for those who wish to evaluate their designs, check form, fit and function, or who see this as an opportunity to share highly aesthetic parts for feedback sessions with colleagues or clients—these are cost effective and ideal materials.

 ABS Plastic is the most widely used material in additive and traditional manufacturing.
 Commonly used as an injected molded material for countless industries, it’s no surprise that this material has become ideal for product designers and prototype developers.
-There are several variations of ABS plastic offered at GKN Forecast 3D that vary in structural properties and aesthetics.
+There are several variations of ABS plastic offered at GKN Additive (Forecast 3D) that vary in structural properties and aesthetics.
 For example, ABS - M30 offers increased strength capabilities equipping engineers with a low-cost solution ideal for concept modeling and manufacturing tools.
 Finally, ASA is an advanced version of ABS plastic that boasts exceptional UV resistance characteristics, making it an ideal material for outdoor products and applications.